NCH Corporation

-NCH Corporation is an international marketer of maintenance products.
+NCH Corporation is an international marketer of maintenance, Lubrication, Parts Cleaning and Water Treatment products.
 It is one of the largest companies in the world to sell such products through direct marketing channels.
 NCH has several wholly owned subsidiaries, some of them in the maintenance products business.

 The Chemical Specialties Division include National Chemsearch and Certified Laboratories.
 Their products include industrial drain and waste biologicals, oils and lubricants, and industrial maintenance chemicals.
 Chemical Specialties also includes X-Chem / Terra Services, an oil field chemical products and services division; Pure Solve, a parts washing service business; and Chem-Aqua, a water treatment service business.

 The Partsmaster group sell parts for maintenance and repair, including welding supplies and fasteners.
 The Plumbing Products Group provides plumbing supplies for the retail consumer and the OEM market.
 The Retail Products Group markets pet supplies.

 NCH has over 8,500 employees.
 Its branch offices and manufacturing plants are located on six continents, and its products are sold in over 50 different countries.
-Revenue for fiscal year 2013 exceeded $1 billion.
+Since 2013, revenue has consistently exceeded $1 billion.

+In November 2025, it was announced that Solenis had completed the purchase of the company.